Sparta: Archaeology of the classical period

 In 1907, the location of the sanctuary of Athena "of the Brazen House" (Χαλκίοικος, Chalkioikos) was determined to be on the acropolis immediately above the theatre.
 Though the actual temple is almost completely destroyed, the site has produced the longest extant archaic inscription in Laconia, numerous bronze nails and plates, and a considerable number of votive offerings.
-The city-wall, built in successive stages from the 4th to the 2nd century, was traced for a great part of its circuit, which measured 48 stades or nearly 10 km (Polyb.
+The city wall, built in successive stages from the 4th to the 2nd century, was traced for a great part of its circuit, which measured 48 stades or nearly 10 km (Polyb.
 1X.
 21).
 The late Roman wall enclosing the acropolis, part of which probably dates from the years following the Gothic raid of 262 AD, was also investigated.
 Besides the actual buildings discovered, a number of points were situated and mapped in a general study of Spartan topography, based upon the description of Pausanias.

 In terms of domestic archaeology, little is known about Spartan houses and villages before the Archaic period, but the best evidence comes from excavations at Nichoria in Messenia where postholes have been found.
 These villages were open and consisted of small and simple houses built with stone foundations and clay walls.

 Menelaion

 The Menelaion is a shrine associated with Menelaus, located east of Sparta, by the river Eurotas, on the hill Profitis Ilias (Coordinates: 37.0659°N 22.4536°E).
 Built around the early 8th century BC, the Spartans believed it had been the former residence of Menelaus.
 In 1970, the British School in Athens started excavations around the Menelaion in an attempt to locate Mycenaean remains in the area.
 Among other findings, they uncovered the remains of two Mycenaean mansions and found the first offerings dedicated to Helen and Menelaus.
-These mansions were destroyed by earthquake and fire, and archaeologists consider them the possible palace of Menelaus himself.
+These mansions were destroyed by earthquake and fire.

 Excavations made from the early 1990s to the present suggest that the area around the Menelaion in the southern part of the Eurotas valley seems to have been the center of Mycenaean Laconia.
 The Mycenaean settlement was roughly triangular in shape, with its apex pointed towards the north.
 Its area was approximately equal to that of the "newer" Sparta, but denudation has wreaked havoc with its buildings and nothing is left of its original structures save for ruined foundations and broken potsherds.